Synopsis

 ‘This story starts roughly in the 1970s, a few years after I was born, about the time when I began to have memories and my father’s codename was already long established as “Andronic”, a name we learned about only last summer . . .’

-At 2 a.m. on 10 March 1983, Carmen Bugan’s father left the family home, alone.
-That afternoon, Carmen returned from school to find secret police in her living room.
-Her father’s protest against the regime had changed her life for ever.
-This is her story.
+At 2 a.m. on 10 March 1983, Carmen Bugan’s father the family home, alone.
+That afternoon, Carmen returned from school to find officers of the Securitate, the Romanian secret police, in her living room.
+Her father had been detained for his protests against the Communist regime in Romania, and the family home was now laced with surveillance devices.

 Now part of the Picador Collection, a series showcasing the very best of modern literature.